Gothenburg pub shooting: Casualties

-Several people were reported dead following the attack, with police saying the death toll is expected to rise.
-Emergency services told newspaper GT that eight people were taken to hospital and two people were confirmed dead.
+Emergency services told newspaper GT that eight people had been taken to hospital and two people were confirmed dead.

 Motive

 The shootings are widely regarded as being probably related to rivalry between immigrant gangs for control of the illegal trade in drug smuggling.
 Hells Angels, Bandidos Motorcycle Club and gangs made up of members of several immigrant groups reportedly battle for control of the local drug trade.

 Police spokeswoman Ulla Brehm was quoted as saying that the attack could have been gang related and was not terror related.